 Additional services and opportunities available through Clemson include the following:

 Health care services are available to Bridge students at Clemson’s Redfern Health Center.
 Services covered through the Bridge program fee include medical services, counseling and psychological services, and health education.
 A student health insurance plan with competitive premiums is also available through Redfern Health Center.

-Major and Career Exploration Bridge students can utilize the services of the career centers at both TCTC and Clemson.
+Bridge students can utilize the services of the career centers at both TCTC and Clemson.
 The career centers offer programs and services for students to explore and identify major and career choices so they can achieve their educational and career goals.